Coarsening polyhedral complexes: Edge sets of coarsenings

 \section{Edge sets of coarsenings}

 In this section, we prove Theorem~\ref{coarsen}.
 One direction of the theorem is easy.
-Indeed, suppose that~$\C'$ is a complex coarsening~$\C$ such that the edge set of~$\C'$ fails the polygon property at the polygon defined by some codimension-$2$ face~$F$ of~$\C$.
-Then it is easy to find either a maximal face~$M$ of~$\C'$ that is not convex, or a pair of maximal faces $C$ and $D$ of~$\C'$, each having~$F$ in their boundary, such that $C\cap D$ is not a face of $C$.
+Indeed, suppose that~$\C'$ is a complex coarsening~$\C$.
+If the edge set of~$\C'$ fails the ridge property at some codimension-$2$ face~$F$ of~$\C$, then we reach a contradiction to the supposition that $\C'$ is a complex: Either some maximal face of~$\C'$ is not convex or there is a pair of maximal faces $C$ and $D$ of~$\C'$, each having~$F$ in their boundary, such that $C\cap D$ is not a face of~$C$.
 This contradiction proves the ``only if'' assertion of Theorem~\ref{coarsen}.
-To prove the converse, we begin by proving the following lemma, which implies in particular that a full-dimensional complex with convex support is determined entirely by its set of full-dimensional faces.
-The lemma justifies the assertion, made in Section~\ref{intro}, that coarsenings of such a complex are determined by their edge sets.

-\begin{lemma} If~$\C$ is a polyhedral complex such that $\Supp(\C)$ is full-dimensional and convex, then every maximal face of~$\C$ is full-dimensional. \end{lemma} \begin{proof}

-Let~$F$ be a face of~$\C$ and let~$x$ be a point in the relative interior of~$F$.
-Since the support of~$\C$ is full-dimensional and convex, any open ball about~$x$ intersects the interior of the support of~$\C$.
-Thus if~$F$ is not full-dimensional, any open ball about~$x$ intersects some polyhedron in $\C\setminus\set{F}$.
-Since~$\C$ is finite and faces of~$\C$ are closed, some face~$G$ in $\C\setminus\set{F}$ actually contains~$x$.
-Since~$\C$ is a complex, $F\cap G$ is a face of~$F$ and of~$G$, but since this intersection contains a point~$x$ in the relative interior of~$F$, the intersection contains~$F$, and we conclude that~$F$ is a proper face of~$G$.
-The lemma follows. \end{proof}

 Let~$\A$ be a hyperplane arrangement and continue the notation of Section~\ref{path sec}.
-Until further notice, $\C$ will be a full-dimensional subcomplex of $\C(\A)$ with convex support.
-We first prove Theorem~\ref{coarsen} for this special choice of $\C$.
-The following lemma is immediate.
-(See the paragraph before Corollary~\ref{coarsen zonotope}.) \begin{lemma} If $\C$ is a full-dimensional subcomplex of $\C(\A)$, then every polygon in $\G$ has evenly many edges.
-A set~$\E$ of edges of $\G$ has the polygon property if the following condition holds for every $2k$-gon~$\P$ in $\G$: If~$\E$ contains any $k-1$ consecutive edges of~$\P$, then~$\E$ contains the opposite $k-1$ consecutive edges of~$\P$. \end{lemma}
+We first prove Theorem~\ref{coarsen} in the special case where $\C$ is a pure, full-dimensional, locally strongly connected subcomplex of $\C(\A)$.
+Recall that in Section~\ref{intro} we defined the polygon property for a set $\E$ of edges of $\G(\A)$ when $\A$ is a central arrangement and pointed out that the polygon property is equivalent to the ridge property in this case.
+We now generalize the polygon property by allowing $\A$ to be non-central and by allowing $\C$ to be a subcomplex of $\C(\A)$.